Customers Requiring Assistance

 There are 2 disabled spaces provided at each terminal for use by Blue Badge holders.
 Please use these spaces responsibly and with consideration for other users.

 Toilet facilities are only available onboard our vessels.
 All of our vessels have wheelchair accessible toilets in the passenger lounges adjacent to the vehicle deck.
+Baby changing facilities are available within the disabled toilet onboard Sound of Soay & Sound of Seil.

 There is ground level ramped access to our office and ticketing area at Hunter's Quay, Dunoon which is open Monday to Friday from 9.10am to 5pm.
 There is an external call point for assistance and an induction loop at the ticketing counter.